gasp-xyz/gasp-monorepo/stash/README.md

 ## Local quick start

-1. Rename `.env.local` to `.env` and add missing envs (if any)
+1. Rename `.env.example` to `.env` and add missing envs (if any)
 2. Install all the dependencies `yarn`
 3. Start local Redis `docker run --name stash-redis-stack -p 6379:6379 -d redis/redis-stack-server`
-4. Make a copy of `.env.local` and name it `.env`.
+4. Make a copy of `.env.example` and name it `.env`.
 This file will be ignored from git and you can set your own values.
 5. Run the app in debug mode with watch option `yarn start-local`

 ## Documentation